-(M) The assessment of Non-Residential Property by square footage classification ranges, as expressed by assigned EBUs, is fair and reasonable for the purpose of Parcel Apportionment because the demand for emergency medical services is determined and measured by the square footage of structures and improvements within benefited parcels.
+(O) The assessment of Non-Residential Property by square footage classification ranges, as expressed by assigned EBUs, is fair and reasonable for the purpose of Parcel Apportionment because the demand for fire protection services, fire flow, fire fighters, quantity and size of apparatus, and other special firefighting equipment is determined and measured by the square footage of structures and improvements within benefited parcels.

-- (N) Apportioning the Emergency Medical Services Cost among classifications of Non-Residential Property based upon the size of an improvement and the potential occupancy thereof is fair and reasonable, proportional to the benefit received, and consistent with the available data. - (O) The greater the Building Area and assigned EBUs, the greater the potential for more frequent and greater demands on the County's emergency medical services and the greater amount of resources that must be available.
-Therefore, apportioning the Emergency Medical Services Cost among classifications of Non-Residential Property based upon the size of an improvement and the potential occupancy thereof is fair and reasonable, proportional to the benefit received, and consistent with the available data. - (P) The risk of loss and the demand for emergency medical services availability is substantially the same for Buildings below a certain minimum size.
-Because the anticipated occupancy of non-residential Buildings below a certain minimum size is less, it is fair, reasonable and equitable to provide a lesser assessment burden on improved property containing such Buildings by the creation of specific Building Area classification ranges for such parcels. - (Q) The separation of Non-Residential Property into Building Area classification ranges is fair and reasonable for the purposes of Parcel Apportionment because: (1) the absence of a need for precise square footage data within the ad valorem tax records maintained by the Property Appraiser undermines the use of actual Building Area within each improved parcel as a basis for Parcel Apportionment; (2) the administrative expense and complexity created by an on-site inspection to determine the actual Building Area within each improved parcel assessed is impractical; (3) the demand for emergency medical services availability is not precisely determined or measured by the actual Building Area within benefitted parcels; and (4) the classification of parcels within Building Area classification ranges is a fair and reasonable method to classify benefitted parcels and to apportion costs among benefitted parcels that create similar demand for the availability of emergency medical services.
+(P) The greater the Building Area and assigned EBUs, the greater the potential for a large fire and the greater amount of fire fighting resources that must be available in the event of a fire in a structure of that Building's size.
+Therefore, it is fair and reasonable to use EBUS correlating to Building Area as a proxy for determining the Tax Parcel's Fire Protection Assessment.

+(Q) The risk of loss and the demand for fire protection service availability is substantially the same for Buildings below certain minimum sizes.
+Because the value and anticipated occupancy of non-residential Buildings below a certain minimum size is less, it is fair, reasonable and equitable to provide a lesser assessment burden on improved property containing such Buildings by the creation of specific Building Area classification ranges for such parcels.

+(R) The separation of Non-Residential Property into Building Area classification ranges for the assignment of EBUs is fair and reasonable for the purposes of Parcel Apportionment because: (1) the absence of a need for precise square footage data within the ad valorem tax records maintained by the Property Appraiser undermines the use of actual Building Area within each improved parcel as a basis for Parcel Apportionment; (2) the administrative expense and complexity created by an on-site inspection to determine the actual Building Area within each improved parcel assessed is impractical; (3) the demand for emergency medical services availability is not precisely determined or measured by the actual Building Area within benefitted parcels; and (4) the classification of parcels within Building Area classification ranges is a fair and reasonable method to classify benefitted parcels and to apportion costs among benefitted parcels that create similar demand for the availability of fire protection.